New Cambridge Paragraph Bible Personal Size Calfskin Review

-I carried the NCPB around and it performed as nice as most of the Bibles I use of the go.
+I carried the NCPB around and it performed as nice as most of the Bibles I use on the go.
 Its size and shape is about the equivalent of carrying a Concord.
 Holding it in the car (usually when sitting in a parking lot) was easy to handle even with the floppy cover.
 It never felt too heavy to hold or carry.

 I was surprised at how easily I found the verse numbers, but I do have bright lighting above my pulpit so that helps.
 I usually prefer larger fonts for preaching but I didn’t feel a strong need for a larger font the few times I preached from it.

 I don’t think most people would notice the revisions if you taught or preached from it.
 I already say “show” and update words to make them easier to say.
 My Church would just assume I’m saying it differently and wouldn’t give it a second thought.

 If you wanted everyone in your congregation to use a standard edition then the NCPB wouldn’t be a good choice for you.
 It’s only available in one font size in three different covers counting the Penguin Classics paperback.
-It’s only published by one publisher and there aren’t any editions such as a large print, compact, wide margin, thinline, reference, or pew Bibles available.
+There aren’t any editions such as a large print, compact, wide margin, thinline, reference, or pew Bibles available.
 The hardcover isn’t expensive, but it’s probably more than most Churches would spend on a pew Bible.
 The paperback edition is priced right, but it’s too thick to fit within the Bible-slots of pews and many Churches prefer large print for pew Bibles.
 For these reasons, I can’t recommend using the NCPB as your Church’s standard edition.